ahaque/Genetic-TSP/README.md

-Genetic Algorithms for Traveling Salesperson Problem
+Genetic Algorithms for Traveling Saleman Problem
 =========

 In this project, I implement a genetic algorithm for the NP-hard traveling sales person problem.
 This returns an approximate solution.
 The remainder of this README is as follows: